A career dedicated to treating the ‘cruellest disease’

 Through drug screening programmes in SITraN, Sheffield researchers have identified new neuroprotective drugs that we are developing towards clinical trials.
 The therapeutic pipeline of neuroprotective therapies has attracted interest from pharmaceutical companies, and we have been able partner with industrial collaborators to carry these forward towards clinical-trial readiness.

 The pace of medical science does seem slow for patients and families facing a condition such as MND.
 However, based on the clinical and scientific work happening in Sheffield and around the world, I am optimistic for the future.
-We have deepened our understanding of the causes of motor neurone injury.
+We have deepened our understanding of the causes of motor neuron injury.
 This allows us to sub-classify MND better, allowing a more personalised medicine approach to treatment and enabling us to identify new targets for therapy

 Professor Dame Pamela Shaw